Steven-matos/mafia-bot/README.md

 - `!help` - Show the main help menu
 - `!help <command>` - Show detailed help for a specific command
 - `!prefix` - Show the bot's command prefix

+### Regime Commands
+- `!regime create <name> <leader> [description]` - Create a new regime (Don only)
+- `!regime list` - List all regimes in your family
+- `!regime assign <member> <regime_name>` - Assign a member to a regime (Regime Leader only)
+- `!regime distribution <regime_name> add` - Add a regime to automatic distribution (Don only)
+- `!regime distribution <regime_name> remove` - Remove a regime from automatic distribution (Don only)
+- `!regime distribution <regime_name> setcount <number>` - Set target member count for a regime (Don only)
+- `!regime listdistribution` - View current regime distribution settings

+The regime distribution system automatically assigns new recruits to regimes based on target member counts:
+- Each regime can have a target member count
+- New recruits are assigned to the regime with the lowest ratio of current members to target members
+- This ensures an even distribution of members across all active regimes
+- Family leaders can adjust target counts at any time to change the distribution

+### Assignment Commands
+- `!assignment create <regime_name> <member> <title> <reward> <deadline_hours> <description>` - Create a new assignment (Regime Leader only)
+- `!assignment list [status]` - List assignments for your regime (default: pending)
+- `!assignment complete <assignment_id>` - Mark an assignment as completed

+Assignment Statuses:
+- pending: New assignments waiting to be started
+- in_progress: Assignments currently being worked on
+- completed: Successfully completed assignments
+- failed: Failed assignments
+- expired: Assignments that passed their deadline

 ## Heist Types